An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

 \subsubsection{Weak scaling}

-Weak scaling investigates how the solution time varies with the number of processors for a fixed problem size per processor and a fixed residual reduction.
-The discretization is refined and at the same time more \texttt{MPI} processes are used in order to keep the number of degrees of freedom per processor constant.
-Two experiments are considered for weak scaling: a fixed wave number for all experiments and an increased wave number which maintains a fixed number of points per wavelength (ppw) while the mesh is refined.
-The latter is representative of the types of experiments solved by practitioners.

-Figure \ref{fig:weakscaling} reports the weak scaling for when the local problem size is fixed to $4^3$; i.e. $4^3$ leaf boxes are assigned to each processor and the residual reduction is fixed at $10^{-8}$.
+Weak scaling investigates how the solution time varies with the number of processes for a fixed problem size per process and a fixed residual reduction PCRR.
+The discretization is refined and at the same time more \texttt{MPI} processes are used in order to keep the number of degrees of freedom per process constant.
+Two experiments are considered for weak scaling: a fixed wave number for all experiments and an increased wave number to maintain a fixed number of points per wavelength (ppw) while the mesh is refined.
+The latter is representative of the type of experiments desired by practitioners.
+Figure \ref{fig:weakscaling} reports the weak scaling for when the local problem size is fixed to $4^3$; i.e. $4^3$ leaf boxes are assigned to each process.

-Figure \ref{fig:weakscaling}(a) reports on the performance when the wave number fixed to $\kappa = 160$.
-The problems range from 5 to half a wavelength per leaf.
-The experiments corresponding to a small number of processors have many wavelengths per leaf.
-This is a situation where it is well-known that local homogenization will not work well \cite{Chaumont2015} and the increased timings are an expected result.
-As the number of wavelengths per leaf decreases so that the local problems are closer to elliptic, the homogenized preconditioner performs well and the performance of the global solver is significantly better.
+Figure \ref{fig:weakscaling}(a) reports on the performance when the wave number fixed to $\kappa = 320$ and the residual reduction is set to $10^{-10}$.
+The problems range from 4 to 1 a wavelength per leaf.
+The experiments with a small number of processes correspond to many wavelengths per leaf.
+For example, 64 MPI processes corresponds to 4 wavelengths per leaf while 8 MPI processes corresponds to 8 wavelengths per leaf.
+It is well-known that local homogenization will not work well \cite{Chaumont2015} for the experiments with a high number of wavelengths per leaf.
+As the number of wavelengths per leaf decreases, the homogenized preconditioner performs well and the performance of the global solver is significantly better.
+It does reach a point where the processes are saturated and communication causes an increase in the timings.

-Figure \ref{fig:weakscaling}(b) reports on the weak scaling performance for experiments where the wave number is increased to maintain $16$ ppw.
-The run times grow roughly linearly as the number of processors is increased.
-The shape of the curve is roughly linear at high frequencies, when the homogenized preconditioners work best.
-This means that the locally defined preconditioner is doing a good job killing the highly oscillatory residual components that tend to propagate through the geometry during the iterative solution process.
-This behavior is expected of a block-Jacobi preconditioner.
-From non-overlapping Schwarz domain decomposition theory, it is known that the runtime growth constant is proportional to the maximum distance between opposite sides of the domain, counted in leaves sharing a side.

-The largest problem under consideration, corresponding to the $4096$ MPI processor experiment in Figure \ref{fig:scaling}(b), is approximately $50\times 50\times 50$ wavelengths in size and requires over a billion discretization points to achieve the set accuracy.
-Using the solver presented in this manuscript, this large problem is able to be solved in under 45 minutes.